What Is LTL Freight Shipping and How is It Different from the FTL Freight Shipping?

 However, final prices are negotiable with the carrier.

-How to Prepare LTL Freight
+How to Optimize LTL Freight Shipping: 5 Steps

 One of the most important parts of LTL shipping is preparation.
 To ensure items arrive without damage and on time, there are three key preparation steps that will keep your shipment safe.